twolfson/twolfson.com/articles/design-for-developers.md

 Serif is typically good for being formal and helps with reading letters (e.g. can distinguish shape easier).
 On the other hand, sans-serif is more informal.

-A different font shape can have its own utility.
+A different typeface shape can have its own utility.
 For example, they can:

 - Establish a mood, http://www.fontsquirrel.com/fonts/lobster
 - Identify a brand, http://www.dafont.com/loki-cola.font